Client Onboarding Checklist for an MSP

 6. Sync systems

-Now that you have your client onboarded on paper, it’s time to sync their systems.
-This is also one of the most important steps while onboarding your client.
+Now that your client is onboarded on paper, it’s time to sync their systems.
+This is also one of the most critical steps while onboarding your client.
 Perform activities to synchronize the client's new system with the data on their existing system.
-Synchronization requires careful planning and monitoring.
-It also requires a good understanding of client's applications and the library structure of their system.
-Further, running two systems in parallel also requires change-control best practices.

 Best Practices for Syncing Client and MSP Systems